 Carter, Cedric: (Hamilton) Carter was convicted and sentenced to death for the 1992 aggravated murder of 56-year-old Frances Messinger at a United Dairy Farmer's convenience store (UDF) in Cincinnati.
 On July 7, 2021, Carter filed a successive petition for postconviction relief wherein he alleged, among other things, that he is intellectually disabled under Atkins.
 Carter amended his successive postconviction petition on January 7, 2022.
 On August 15, 2022, the State moved to dismiss the petition, and Carter responded on November 15, 2022.
 On November 21, 2022, the parties filed a joint motion for a status conference.
 On May 26, 2023, Carter filed a motion for partial summary judgment and a supplemental brief.
 The State has obtained extensions of time to file a response.
-Carter's execution is currently set for August 27, 2025.
+On March 22, 2024, the trial court found Carter to be intellectually disabled, and thus, ineligible for the death penalty.
+Due to a negotiated sentence in this case and an unrelated aggravated robbery case, on March 27, 2024, the trial court sentenced Carter to a term of life imprisonment with parole eligibility after 69 years.

-5 This list only includes cases with intellectual disability claims which were raised in State court following conviction, most often in the form of a petition for postconviction relief or a motion for relief from judgment.
+&lt;sup>5 This list only includes cases with intellectual disability claims which were raised in State court following conviction, most often in the form of a petition for postconviction relief or a motion for relief from judgment.
 For cases indicted after State v.
 Lott, 97 Ohio St.3d 303 (2002), Atkins claims should be raised at the time of trial.

 Elmore, Phillip: (Licking) Elmore was convicted and sentenced to death for the 2002 aggravated murder of 47-year-old Pamela Annarino, his ex-girlfriend and former Licking County deputy sheriff, in her Newark home.
 On May 9, 2019, Elmore filed a successive postconviction Atkins petition in the trial court, to which the State responded on May 16, 2019, July 30, 2019, and October 21, 2019.
 On February 21, 2020, the trial court granted Elmore an evidentiary hearing on his Atkins petition.
 On September 21, 2020, the trial court ordered Elmore to cooperate with the State's expert.
 On February 19, 2021, Elmore filed in the trial court a motion for leave to file a motion for new trial.
 The State opposed the motion on March 18, 2021, and Elmore replied on March 29, 2021.
 On September 13, 2022, the trial court held a status conference.
-On September 25, 2023, the State filed a motion to reconsider the trial court's February 21, 2020 order; Elmore responded to the motion on November 1, 2023; the State replied on November 14, 2023; and Elmore filed a sur-reply on November 27, 2023.
+On September 25, 2023, the State filed a motion to reconsider the trial court's February 21, 2020 order granting him an evidentiary hearing; Elmore responded to the motion on November 1, 2023; the State replied on November 14, 2023; and Elmore filed a sur-reply on November 27, 2023.
+On March 14, 2024, the trial court denied the State's motion to reconsider.
+(Note: On January 21, 2025, the State filed a notice of additional authority.)